 Join us for the 2018 Writers@Work Generative Conference in Alta, Utah, June 6-10, 2018.
 Choose one of three intensive workshops, conducted by our award-winning faculty.
 The conference is held at Alta Lodge, an intimate setting in the breath-taking Wasatch Mountains, where writers of all backgrounds gather to share ideas, craft, and fine writing.
-In addition to daily generative workshops, there are panel discussions, open mic, free evening readings open to the public, and the opportunity for a one-on-one meeting with an agent or visiting writer.
+In addition to daily generative workshops, there are panel discussions, open mic, free evening readings open to the public, and the opportunity for a one-on-one meeting with an editor or visiting writer.

 Learn more about the faculty and what to expect from each workshop below.
 Have you already decided which workshop is best for you?
 Click on the button below to register online.
 If you prefer to mail in your registration, click here to download form.